Call-to-action: What You Need to Know about CTAs

-Subject lines and pre-headers are definitely vital parts in having your marketing emails opened.
-However, once the reader is “in”, you’re probably expecting them to take some sort of a favorable action towards your product or service as well.
-Thus, today, let’s take a look at calls-to-action, otherwise known as CTAs.
-With mobile being an extremely popular environment for opening emails, marketers have to plan not just for desktop clicks, but also for mobile taps.
-Here are some things you should consider when designing your calls-to-action.
+Subject lines and pre-headers are definitely vital parts of having your marketing emails opened.
+However, once the reader is “in”, you’re probably expecting them to take some sort of favorable action towards your product or service as well.
+Thus, today, let’s take a look at calls to action, otherwise known as CTAs.
+With mobile being an extremely popular environment for opening emails, marketers have to plan not just for desktop clicks but also for mobile taps.
+Here are some things you should consider when designing your calls to action.

 Question Your CTAs